July 25th, 2023 | By Jscrambler | 18 min read

 “In order to prevent effective reverse engineering, you must use an obfuscation tool.”

-Finally, code compressors and packers reduce the code size using encoding and packing techniques but they also don’t protect the source code.
+Code compressors and packers reduce the code size using encoding and packing techniques, but they also don’t protect the source code.

-Now that it’s clear what JS obfuscation is on a broader scope, let’s get a bit more technical and look at what it specifically does to the source code.
+Now that it’s clear what JS obfuscation is in a broader sense, let’s get a bit more technical.
+Let's explore what it specifically does to the source code.

 But concealing data is just one of several dimensions of JS obfuscation.
 Strong obfuscation will also obfuscate the layout and program control flow, as well as include several optimization techniques.
 Typically, it will target: